 Panelists are chosen based on their expertise in one or more of the areas under review by the panel.
 Each panel spans several scientific categories (as defined in Section 8.8

 ).
-In Cycle 22, we anticipate having two panels dealing with Planets
+In Cycle 24, we anticipate having a panel dealing with Solar System

-(including the Solar System, exoplanets, planet formation, and debris disks); three panels dealing with Stars
+(including exoplanets, planet formation, and debris disks); three panels dealing with Stars

-(of any temperature, in any evolutionary state, and including nearby star formation and Galactic ISM); two panels dealing with Stellar Populations
+(of any temperature and evolutionary state, and including nearby star formation and Galactic ISM); two panels dealing with Stellar Populations

 (resolved); three panels dealing with Galaxies

-(including unresolved stellar populations and ISM in external galaxies); two panels dealing with AGN
+(including unresolved stellar populations and ISM in external galaxies); two panels dealing with Massive Black Holes and Hosts

-(including quasar absorption lines); and two panels dealing with Cosmology
+(including AGN and Quasars); and two panels dealing with IGM and Cosmology

 (including large-scale structure, gravitational lensing, and galaxy groups and clusters).
 Within a panel, proposals are assigned to individual expert reviewers based on the keywords given in the proposal (see Section 8.9